Cush Jumbo: Career

 Jumbo's theatre credits include Brixton Stories at the Lyric Theatre, Hammersmith, Liquid Gold at the Almeida and Love's Labour's Lost at Shakespeare's Globe.
 She has also appeared in productions of The Cherry Orchard, The Crucible, The Caucasian Chalk Circle, Richard III and Pygmalion at the Royal Exchange Theatre in Manchester for which she received MEN and Ian Charleson Award nominations.
 In 2012 she won the Ian Charleson Award for her performance as Rosalind in William Shakespeare's As You Like It at the Royal Exchange Theatre, Manchester.
-Clare Brennan of The Guardian spoke of Jumbo's performance in As You Like It saying "If these performances truly reflect her talent, Jumbo looks set to become one of the best actresses of her generation".
+Clare Brennan of The Guardian wrote of Jumbo's performance in As You Like It: "If these performances truly reflect her talent, Jumbo looks set to become one of the best actresses of her generation."
 Jumbo played Constance Neville in She Stoops to Conquer at the National Theatre in 2012 and Mark Antony in an all female production of Julius Caesar at the Donmar Warehouse for which she received a nomination for an Olivier Award.
 She took part again in the production when it was revived in New York in October 2013.
 In May 2013, she played the role of Nora in A Doll's House at the Royal Exchange Theatre.
-In October 2013 she won a UK Theatre Award for this performance.
+In October 2013, she won a UK Theatre Award for this performance.

 In July and August 2013, Jumbo performed in her own debut play Josephine and I, a one-woman play about jazz singer Josephine Baker, which premiered at the Bush Theatre, London.
-She won an Emerging Talent Award at the London Evening Standard Theatre Awards in November 2013 for this performance.
+This performance won Jumbo an Emerging Talent Award at the London Evening Standard Theatre Awards in November 2013.
 The show was developed for transfer and began previews on 27 February 2015 at The Public Theater in New York.

 She made her Broadway debut in the autumn of 2014 when she appeared in the transfer of the Royal Court Theatre production of The River by Jez Butterworth, alongside Laura Donnelly and Hugh Jackman.

 Jumbo also co-wrote the musical Rebels and Retail, a shortlisted entrant in the Perfect Pitch West End Showcase 2008.